 The Bible commands us not be drunken, which is an intoxication of the physical body and mind by alcohol. drugs or the spiritual intoxication of pride.

 The ancient religions were built on visions seen by people while intoxicated mainly by drugs.
-People would seek revelation or answers form God by getting intoxicated with drugs; and giving up over control of their minds, as the sought after answers.
+People would seek revelation or answers from God by getting intoxicated with drugs; and giving up control over their minds, as they sought after answers.
 That is the main source of the Greek myths of their gods, which the western world is so fascinated with.

 This same foolishness continues to this very day with very many taking drugs in search of “spiritual enlightenment;” when what they are doing is removing all control over their minds and giving them over to the forces of evil.

 God’s enlightenment is through his Spirit; which is the spirit of a sound mind fully controlled by the person.